Lite-Sparse Hierarchical Partial Power Processing for Second-Use Battery Energy Storage Systems: Introduction

 The conventional strategy for BESSs with heterogeneous batteries, e.g. 2-BESS, is to individually process all the power from every battery to adjust for the heterogeneity by individualizing each battery's power trajectory \cite{Mukherjee2015}.
 Fig.\,\ref{fig:3NetComp}(c) illustrates the full power processing (FPP) strategy; the disadvantage to this approach is that the power ratings of the converters must be at least equal to the battery power ratings.
 Because power converter cost is typically nearly proportional to their power rating, FPP is the costliest option for power conversion.
 Additionally, the system efficiency will be less than the efficiency of the power converters \cite{Rancilio2019}.
 For example, a system efficiency of 98\% requires power converters with at least 98\% efficiency, where the cost of the converters also increases with efficiency \cite{Biela2011}.

 An appealing alternative to FPP for 2\nobreakdash-BESS is partial power processing because of the lower cost of power converters, higher system efficiency, and lower cooling requirements.
 However, heterogeneity among batteries is a challenge.
-This paper demonstrates the disadvantages of FPP and the challenges of C-PPP approaches in comparison to a new strategy for partial power processing, Lite-Sparse Hierarchical Partial Power Processing (LS-HiPPP).
-This paper, moreover, presents the formulation and results for the optimization of power capability in LS-HiPPP.\!\footnote{An energy optimization formulation is also applicable: for example, when optimizing the energy buffering needed for supporting the grid in EV fast charging over a time trajectory.
-The following was submitted to the IEEE Transactions of Smart Grid and is available as an arXiv preprint \cite{cui2021grid}.}
+This paper demonstrates the disadvantages of FPP and the challenges of C-PPP approaches in comparison to a new strategy for partial power processing, \mbox{Lite-Sparse} Hierarchical Partial Power Processing (LS\nobreakdash-HiPPP).
+This paper presents the formulation and results for the optimization of power capability in LS\nobreakdash-HiPPP.

-The strategy for optimizing 2-BESS presented in this paper uses LS-HiPPP to accommodate for the heterogeneity in the power capability of the individual batteries within a 2\nobreakdash-BESS.
-With LS-HiPPP, the overall output power capability is not heavily compromised as it is with conventional power processing architectures using the same converter ratings.
-The paper is organized as follows: Section II discusses the Lite-Sparse Hierarchical Partial Power Processing (LS-HiPPP) architecture and optimization strategy, and Section III presents the simulation results of the performance comparisons between LS-HiPPP and conventional power processing strategies.
+As the heterogeneity of batteries grows, C-PPP and FPP are even more inefficient.
+The strategy presented in this paper for optimizing a 2\nobreakdash-BESS uses LS\nobreakdash-HiPPP to accommodate the heterogeneity in the power capability of the individual batteries.
+With LS\nobreakdash-HiPPP, we show that the overall output power capability is not heavily compromised as it is with conventional power processing architectures using the same converter ratings.
+In addition, the overall power capability of a 2-BESS with LS-HiPPP is less sensitive to battery heterogeneity, which results in a higher power derating;\footnote{\emph{Power derating} means the percentage of the rating specification that is guaranteed to high certainty.
+More details about power derating can be found in Section\,\ref{sec:power_derating}.} together with higher power capability, this is more cost effective, which is represented by a higher power captured value as discussed in Section\,\ref{sec:results}.